Near-Optimal Algorithm for Distribution-Free Junta Testing: Introduction

-Distribution-free property testing is also attractive since it allows an unknown and arbitrary distribution, which might be more suitable in some cases than the uniform distribution. \cite{liu2019distribution} firstly investigated junta testing under an arbitrary and unknown distribution, they provided an adaptive algorithm for junta testing with one-sided error. \cite{bshouty2019almost} presented an adaptive algorithm with two-sided error for distribution-free junta testing.

-When it comes to distribution-free junta testing, the Boolean function is unknown and arbitrary.
-Moreover, the distribution that measures distance is also unknown and arbitrary and thereby making the testing challenging.
-One might conjecture that the lower bound of query complexity is exponential instead of polynomial.
-Surprisingly, \cite{liu2019distribution} showed that a polynomial adaptive algorithm for this setting exists, despite with an $\Omega(2^{k/3})$ lower bound for any non-adaptive algorithm.
-The query complexity of the adaptive algorithm introduced by \cite{liu2019distribution} is $\tilde O(k^2)/\epsilon$.
-This advancement leads to a natural but challenging problem: Could the query complexity be as low as $\tilde O(k)/\epsilon$?
+Distribution-free property testing is very attractive since it allows an unknown and arbitrary distribution, which is more applicable in some cases than the uniform distribution.
+In this setting, the Boolean function is unknown.
+Moreover, the distribution that measures distance is also unknown and arbitrary, making the testing problem very challenging.
+One might therefore conjecture that the lower bound of query complexity is exponential instead of being polynomial.
+Surprisingly, \cite{liu2019distribution} showed that a polynomial adaptive algorithm for this setting exists, despite an $\Omega(2^{k/3})$ lower bound for any non-adaptive algorithm.
+The query complexity of the adaptive algorithm with one-sided error introduced by \cite{liu2019distribution} is $\widetilde O(k^2)/\epsilon$. \cite{bshouty2019almost} further proposed an adaptive algorithm with two-sided error for distribution-free junta testing, which uses $\widetilde O(k/\epsilon)$ queries and is near-optimal.
+The interesting problem of whether there exists a one-sided distribution-free adaptive algorithm with query complexity $\widetilde O(k)$ remains open.